LeamHall/bookbot/README.md

  - [TODO] Uses LaTeX for formatting.
  - [TODO] Produces word frequency counts.

-INSTALLATION

-To install this module, run the following commands:

-	perl Build.PL
-	./Build
-	./Build test
-	./Build install

-SUPPORT AND DOCUMENTATION

-After installing, you can find documentation for this module with the perldoc command.
+You can find documentation for this module with perldoc.

-    perldoc bookbot
+    perldoc lib/bookbot

 LICENSE AND COPYRIGHT